- What types of products are eligible for FloorScore® certification?

 The SCS Green Products Guide has a complete and searchable list of all FloorScore certified products.

 The cost of FloorScore certification is determined by the specific scope of products and operations to be assessed.
-To receive a quote for FloorScore certification, please contact an account executive.

 Yes, SCS will work with the distributors and the FloorScore certified manufacturers to undergo private label certification.
 For more information and to apply, review our Private Label brochure.